TheAlbatrossCodes/skype-parser/README.md

 The resulting JSON file (usually named 'messages.json' is what this script needs.

-## TO DO
+# TO DO

-Give people the choice to export only the convos they want.
+- Add untar capability.